docQodly/docs/docs/cloud/api-key.md

 - **Endpoint URL**: All API requests must connect to the endpoint URL, provided by the Qodly Cloud Management Console (QCMC) for your application.

 - **API key**: A unique string that is passed on every request to the Qodly Cloud application.
-You can pass the key through a property in the [`openDatastore`](../language/DataStoreClass.md#opendatastore) command or by specifying it in every HTTP request header.
+The key must be passed in the header of every HTTP REST request.
 An API key is bound to a [**role**](../studio/roles/rolesPrivilegesOverview.md), so that client requests can only execute actions corresponding to the role associated to the API key.